Homological properties of extensions of algebras: Relative homological algebra

-\begin{proof} The proof mimics the proof for normal projective resolutions.
+\begin{proof} It is clear that if the kernel of $F_{e} \rightarrow F_{e-1}$ is an $A$-module direct summand of $F_e$, then $e\geqslant d$.
+We prove the other direction, mimicking the proof for normal projective resolutions.
 We proceed by induction on $d$ and on $e$.
 If $d=0$, then $M$ is relative projective.
 By the relative projectivity of $M$ and the existence of a $B$-contracting homotopy, the kernel $K$ of $F_0\to M$ is an $A$-module direct summand of $F_0$.
 This finishes the proof if $e=0$, and if $e>0$, then replacing $M$ by $K$ we decrease $e$ and obtain the result by induction.
 Assume now that $d>0$.
 Let be a minimal relative projective resolution of $M$.
-By the relative version of Schanuel's Lemma \cite[p.\ 1538]{Th85}, we have $P_{0} \oplus \Ker\left(F_{0} \rightarrow M\right) \cong F_{0} \oplus \Ker\left(P_{0} \rightarrow M\right)$.
+Now, by the relative version of Schanuel's Lemma \cite[p.\ 1538]{Th85}, we have $P_{0} \oplus \Ker\left(F_{0} \rightarrow M\right) \cong F_{0} \oplus \Ker\left(P_{0} \rightarrow M\right)$.
 But the latter module has relative projective resolution

 of length $d-1$, and hence $P_{0} \oplus \Ker\left(F_{0} \rightarrow M\right)$ has relative projective dimension at most $d-1$.
 It follows that the induction hypothesis applies to the sequence

 of length $e-1$: if $s_i: F_i\to F_{i+1}$ are (all but the last of) the maps of the $B$-contracting homotopy for the resolution of $F_i$'s, then a $B$-contracting homotopy $t_i$ for the new sequence is defined by